natalieurban13/Udacity-Data-Wrangling/README.md

 # Udacity - Data Wrangling
 ## Overview
-This project was my second assignment for Udacity's Data Analyst Nanodegree.
+This project was my second class for Udacity's Data Analyst Nanodegree.
 I learned about the different steps of data wrangling such as gathering, cleaning, storing, analyzing, and visualizing.
 I collected data from Twitter API data on the twitter account WeRateDogs.
 I cleaned the data based on quality and tidiness issues, and I displayed the cleaning process with the steps of defining my solution, coding it, then testing.
 The data was stored into a master dataset, then I gained insights and made a visualization on one of the insights.
 I created an ACT report that was in the form of an article